Server Data preferences

 |Disable parallel submit||Disables concurrent transfer of files

-when submitting to a 2015.1 or later server.
+when submitting to a Helix Core server.
 Similar to parallel sync,

 parallel submit can greatly reduce the amount of time required to